-The state of Michigan requires 500 hours for the instructor's course.
+The state of Michigan requires 500 hours for the instructor course.
+The school exceeds the requirement by 100 hours.
 Students are expected to complete the course in no more than 125% of the program length.
-If a student is never absent, he/she should complete the course within 14.29 weeks for full-time student and 25 weeks for a part-time student.
+If a student is never absent, he/she should complete the course within 17.14 weeks for full-time student and 30 weeks for a part-time student.